 There are a handful of credit unions on our list above of the top SBA lenders.
 Unlike banks, which are for-profit institutions, credit unions are nonprofit cooperatives.
 They are focused less on maximizing profits and more on retaining their membership and serving the community.
 As a result, they are often more willing to make smaller loans.
 That being said, don’t write off the larger players like J.P.
 Morgan Chase, Bank of America, and U.S. Bank.
 They are numbers 1, 2, and 3 on our list.

 4. Have All Your Paperwork Ready to Go

 Having all your loan paperwork ready to go when you approach a lender reduces the amount of work they have to do, so they will be more likely to want to work with you even if you want a smaller size loan.
 Be prepared to show the lender the latest copy of your business plan with financial projections.
-Try our recommended business plan software, LivePlan, for help creating a professional business plan.
-You should also have any required SBA forms filled out and ready to go.
+You should also have any required SBA loan documents and SBA forms filled out and ready to go.